Qualified doctors Certified medications Online consultation with aftercare

 • You have crying spells

 Constantly feeling intense and tumultuous emotions can make you feel anxious or depressed.
-Several studies have shown during the menopausal transition women have a higher risk of anxiety and depression.
+Several studies have shown that menopause increases vulnerability to depression and anxiety.
 If you've never suffered from gloominess before, chances are that your hormones (or rather, lack thereof) are the culprit.
 Sometimes antidepressants may not produce the desired results, for example, if hormonal imbalances are related to menopause or caused by an underactive thyroid.
+Read more about a low mood

 What can you do?